FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/MicrosoftSQL to Oracle - Batch load/long-description.md

 This template process queries data from a table in a **MicrosoftSQL** database, and inserts the rows in user-specified chunks into a table in an **Oracle** database.
 To do this, the process first fetches the data, and then forms a list of INSERT statements based on the defined chunk size.
 Afterwards, the INSERT statements are executed one at a time.

-Because this template process is intended to be used in conjunction with the "MicrosoftSQL to Oracle - Changes sync" template, each inserted row will contain an UTC timestamp of the time when it was inserted.
+Because this template process is intended to be used in conjunction with the "MicrosoftSQL to Oracle - Changes sync" template, each inserted row will contain a UTC timestamp of the time when it was inserted.
 To the same end, this template process also uses a shared-state task to store a timestamp of when it was run into a cache.
 The "MicrosoftSQL to Oracle - Changes sync" process can then use this timestamp to determine which rows should be updated.

 This template does not update existing rows.